Form 1099-NEC: What’s important for independent contractors

 Independent contractors receiving Form 1099-NEC: You’ll likely report your 1099-NEC income on Schedule C along with your Form 1040.

 Business owners preparing Form 1099-NEC for contractors: IRS 1099-NEC is due January 31.
-If January 31 falls on a weekend, the form is due the next business day.
+If January 31 falls on a weekend or holiday, the form is due the next business day.

 - Copy A is due January 31 to the IRS.